How to prepare tea?

 Quantity of tea

-While heat is necessary for most components of tea to become soluble, an incorrect temperature can destroy or alter some components.
-This is why controlling the water temperature is extremely important for a well-balanced tea.
-There is an optimal brewing temperature for each type of tea and it should be respected to ensure the best outcome in terms of taste and balance.
-To guide you, we have included the appropriate brewing temperature on all of our packaging.
+While heat makes most components of tea soluble, it can also destroy or alter some of them.
+Controlling the water temperature allows you to balance the components in each tea.
+There is an optimal brewing temperature for each type of tea, which should be respected to bring out all of its qualities.
+To guide you, the appropriate brewing temperature is marked on all our packaging.